 In 1982 the largest of the three additions was created on the west side of the funeral home to provide a more comfortable atmosphere for client families.
 An increase of government regulations required Staab to provide handicap disability features such as an elevator, ramp, and even hearing impaired devices to be installed.

 By the late 1980s the way funeral service was conducted had changed a great deal since the firm was founded in 1937.
 The funeral home now became computerized and more consumer oriented to meeting the needs of the client families.
-In 1991, another second generation principal died, Paul Staab, along with his brother Vincent in 2002.
-One of the most drastic changes in the facility was a state of the art embalming facility in three distinct different stages.
+In 1991, another second generation principal died, Paul Staab, leaving his children to help run and flourish the business.
+One of the most drastic changes in the facility was a state of the art embalming facility in three distinct stages.
 The plans for the room were shown in Spain at an International Funeral Directors’ Convention.
 After five years of research in 1995 it became reality.
-In 2005, George J. Staab Jr., another second generation principal involved with the business operations of the earlier years died.
+Vincent Staab passed away after many years of service to the firm in 2002 and in 2005, George J. Staab Jr., another second generation principal involved with the business operations of the earlier years died.

-Staab Funeral Homes had quite exciting years in 2015-2016, with Sherman location due to be open and the Abraham Lincoln Funeral Hearse build.
-The Abraham Lincoln Funeral Hearse build began in 2013 with the inquire to PJ Staab, a third generation principal, by the 2015 Lincoln Funeral Coaltion to find a suitable hearse for Abraham Lincoln’s funeral re-enactment.
+Staab Funeral Homes had quite exciting years in 2015-2017, with the Sherman funeral home opening and the Abraham Lincoln Funeral Hearse build.
+The Abraham Lincoln Funeral Hearse build began in 2013 with the inquire to PJ Staab II, a third generation principal, by the 2015 Lincoln Funeral Coalition to find a suitable hearse for Abraham Lincoln’s funeral re-enactment.
 After no success in finding a suitable hearse, Staab agreed to assemble a team to reverse engineer and create this “Icon of Freedom.”
 With a few groups of Vietnam Veteran craftsmen, this amazing challenge was accomplished in April of 2015.
 The Funeral re-enactment was May 1-3, 2015 and the hearse was said to be one of the major highlights of the event.
 Staab has been blessed with this project and is ready to share with all of Lincoln admirer’s for years and years to come.
 For more information on the Abraham Lincoln Hearse build, please visit AbrahamLincolnHearse.com